roytang/blog/content/replies/2013/05/c9xbgno/index.md

 - RandomActsOfGaming
 ---

-Skyrim: Dawnguard or Dragonborn DLC pls :D\n\nOr if that's not allowed...Monaco? :D\n\nThanks dude
+Skyrim: Dawnguard or Dragonborn DLC pls :D

+Or if that's not allowed...Monaco? :D

+Thanks dude